Your body’s posture rests in a comfort zone; a familiar space.

 Logic says you would favour your body weight into your left foot, the pain and restricted movement in the right foot tells you to get off the injured ankle.

-Now here’s the reason posture is not your fault… This injury has adapted the way you use your body, and so lands you into a new posture, an adapted way of standing.
+This injury has adapted the way you use your body, and so lands you into a new posture, an adapted way of standing.

 This becomes your new state of normal, your new comfort zone.
 Unless that right foot is fully re-instated into your posture, you will stay dominant with you weight in your left foot.

 Maybe this doesn’t sound like a big deal but what if you did this ankle sprain 10 years ago and never got back “fully” into your right leg?
 Which hip, knee and ankle are you now loading more (for 10 years)?
 The left.